- Searching (and tab-completion) of all email addresses (via

 “should return a one line message, then each matching response on a single line, each line containing a tab separated address then name then some other optional information.”

-So we add a simple shell script around the ldapsearch
+So we add a simple shell script around the ldapsearch query to print the

 output in the correct form.